kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

       #.
 Where the units reference of the :code:`unit` child element is to
-         built-in units other than an irreducible unit, then the tuples SHALL be derived directly from the :ref:`Built-in units<table_built_in_units>` table.
-Specifically, the set of
+         built-in units other than an irreducible unit, then the tuples SHALL be derived directly from the
+         :ref:`Built-in units<table_built_in_units>` table.
+Specifically,
-         tuples SHALL consist of the tuples given in the ‘Unit reduction tuple ... set’ column of the row for which the value in the ‘Name’ column matches the name of the units reference.
+         the set of tuples SHALL consist of the tuples given in the "Unit reduction tuple set" column of the row for which the value in the "Name" column matches the name of the units reference.

       #.
 Where the units reference of the :code:`unit` child element is to a
          unit which is neither built-in, nor an irreducible unit, the